rOY369/Software-Dev-Culture/Software Ethics.md

  **Basic Profession Standard**

  The code that I produce will always be my best work.
 I will not knowingly release code that is defective either in behaviour or structure.
 I will not ship bad code in order to meet a schedule or to yield to pressure.

+**Stable Productivity**

+I will do all that I can to keep the productivity of myself, and others, as high as possible.
+I will do nothing that decreases that productivity.
+I will not l

- - I will fearlessly and relentlessly improve the code at every opportunity.
+I will fearlessly and relentlessly improve the code at every opportunity.
 I will never make the code worse.
- - I will do all that I can to keep the productivity of myself, and others, as high as possible.
-I will do nothing that decreases that productivity.

  - I will never stop learning and improving my craft.

 ## References

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMzQxMDc0NjYsLTIwNDU1NTM4OThdfQ
-==
+eyJoaXN0b3J5IjpbMTU1MDAyNDM5MSwtMjA0NTU1Mzg5OF19
 -->